Carl NelsonAssociate Professor

 About Carl Nelson

 Dr. Nelson joined the faculty of the Department of Mechanical Engineering in 2005.
 Prior to coming to UNL, he attended Purdue University, where he received an NSF Graduate Research Fellowship and completed his MSME and PhD degrees.
 Dr. Nelson is a member of the ASME, and his teaching experience includes courses in flight science at Johns Hopkins University's Center for Talented Youth and algebra at Ivy Tech State College of Indiana.
-Since coming to UNL, Dr. Nelson has taught Dynamic Systems Modeling and Control (MECH 350), Biomedical Device Design (MECH 498/898), and Mechanical Engineering Design I (MECH 446).
+Since coming to UNL, Dr. Nelson has taught Dynamic Systems Modeling and Control (MECH 350), Biomedical Device Design (MECH 437/837), Mechanical Engineering Design I (MECH 446), and Kinematics and Dynamics of Machinery (MECH 342).

 In the News: